-- the scope, rate of progress, results and costs of our clinical trials, preclinical studies and other research and development activities; - the timing of, and the costs involved in, obtaining regulatory approvals for any of our current or future product candidates we may develop or in-license; - the number and characteristics of product candidates that we develop or in-license, if any; - · the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the effect of competing technological efforts and market developments; - our ability to establish collaborative arrangements to the extent necessary; - the economic and other terms, timing and success of any collaboration, licensing, distribution or other arrangements into which we may enter in the future; - revenues received from any product candidates that are approved; and - payments received under any current or future strategic partnerships.
+- the scope, rate of progress, results and costs of our clinical trials, preclinical studies and other research and development activities; - the timing of, and the costs involved in, obtaining regulatory approvals for any of our current or future product candidates we may develop or in-license; - the number and characteristics of product candidates that we develop or in-license, if any; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the effect of competing technological efforts and market developments, some of which may, however, be favorable to us; - our ability to establish collaborative arrangements to the extent necessary; - the economic and other terms, timing and success of any collaboration, licensing, distribution or other arrangements into which we may enter in the future; - revenues received from any product candidates that are approved; and - payments received under any current or future strategic partnerships.

 If a lack of available capital prevents us from expanding our operations or otherwise capitalizing on our business opportunities, our business, financial condition and results of operations could be materially adversely affected.
-If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue our operations and the development of one or more of our product candidates or cease operations.